Sometimes you simply need a great document holder for a faster and more efficient typing job.

 It has 7 grooves that will help you to put the document at the right angle.
-Also, it has two special clips at the bottom which can hold the document really tight (perfect for docs with a spine).
+Also, it has two special clips at the bottom that can hold the document really tight (perfect for docs with a spine).
 The removable highlighter has a blue line which is easy on the eye and will help you focus.

 But the real difference is in the material.
 While the first holder on the list is plastic, this one is made of iron which makes it sturdier (but also a bit heavier).

-Here’s a completely different model of a copy holder.
+Here’s a completely different model of a copyholder.
 Instead of putting it on the desktop, on the side of your monitor, you put it in line (slightly below) with your monitor.
-It’s perfect if you have a workstation with a keyboard shelf or a height adjustable monitor.
+It’s perfect if you have a workstation with a keyboard shelf or a height-adjustable monitor.

 It can hold a larger volume of paper (up to 250 sheets) or even a book.
-It’s much wider than the other holders on the market (14”) so you can feed it with books, catalogs, magazines or any other type of document.
+It’s much wider than the other holders on the market (14”) so you can feed it with books, catalogs, magazines, or any other type of document.

 To use it, simply put it below your monitor and enjoy a smooth and steady typing experience.

-This is a solution for a professional typist or someone who needs to keep their documents in view and look at their monitor at the same time.
+This is a solution for a professional typist or someone who needs to keep their documents in good view and look at their monitor at the same time.

-This is a monitor mount document clip which you can easily attach to the left or right side of your screen (I prefer the left).
+This is a monitor mount document clip that you can easily attach to the left or right side of your screen (I prefer the left).
 The only thing holding the documents is a clip attached at the top so the maximum sheet capacity is 30.